 It is a usual practice by many people to refuel their cars after the fuel tank is almost empty.
 In this article, we are going to discuss some of the adverse effects of this common practice.
 Let’s explore what can happen if the fuel is low in your car.
 Your car’s engine needs four essential things to work at optimal capacity.
-These are fuel, spark, compression, and oxygen.
+These are petrol, spark, compression, and oxygen.
 If one of these four things is not provided, the engine will not work.
-If there is no fuel in your car, there will not be any combustion taking place inside the engine.
-Combustion of fuel is vital for your car’s engine to work.
+If there is no petrol or diesel in your car, there will not be any combustion taking place inside the engine.
+Combustion of petrol/diesel is vital for your car’s engine to work.

-These particles or debris get stuck in the suction filter; therefore, the fuel pump has to put in extra effort to pump fuel from the tank.
-If there is no fuel in your car and the car is at a standstill, the fuel pump will suck in air.
-A fuel pump is designed in such a fashion that it must remain cold and lubricated by virtue of the fuel that passes through it.
-When air goes through it, it becomes hot, and the fuel pump can break.
-This will happen if you keep on driving your car on low fuel levels in your vehicle.
+These particles or debris get stuck in the suction filter; therefore, the pump has to put in extra effort to pump petrol or diesel from the tank.
+If there is no gasoline in your car and the car is at a standstill, the pump will suck in air.
+The pump is designed in such a fashion that it must remain cold and lubricated by virtue of the petrol that passes through it.
+When air goes through it, it becomes hot, and the pump can break.
+This will happen if you keep on driving your car on less levels of gasoline in your vehicle.
 You can also consult your car’s owner’s manual in this regard.

 Effects on the Catalytic Converter:

-Stay tuned for more informative content and drop your thoughts in the comments section below.
+Stay tuned for more informative content on PakWheels Blog and drop your thoughts in the comments section below.